News

 Naver Dictionary is the common dictionary service in Korea, including 49 bilingual dictionaries, and recently it launched the English Dictionary service that features renowned dictionaries from leading American and British publishers.

 The Lexicala Korean parallel corpora stem from quality lexicographic resources of K Dictionaries and are applied to training machine learning models and to Naver dictionaries.
 It consists of 260,000 bilingual examples of usage from dictionary entries between Korean and four major Western languages: English, French, German, and Spanish.
-The data is developed by converging human created and curated content with smart automated processing methods, including the review of all the sentence pairs by Korean

 language experts to assure perfect matching equivalence to the other languages.